-Banca dei Territori Division: the claims recorded totalled 68,260 (+19% compared to 2022, -5% if the impacts of the lsybank operation are excluded, which concentrated 13,999 claims in the last part of the year), of which 52,997 related to Group Banks and Companies(2) (+14% compared to 2022), 6,910 submitted to Prestitalia (+19%) and 8,353 submitted by former Accedo customers (+69%).
-The increase concerned above all i) the Organisation category, other and the website, for the customer transfer operation defined as "mainly digital" to lsybank and ii) the claims relating to salary-backed loans.
+• Banca dei Territori Division: the claims recorded totalled 68,260 (+19% compared to 2022, -5% if the impacts of the Isybank operation are excluded, which concentrated 13,999 claims in the last part of the year), of which 52,997 related to Group Banks and Companies(2) (+14% compared to 2022), 6,910 submitted to Prestitalia (+19%) and 8,353 submitted by former Accedo customers (+69%).
+The increase concerned above all i) the Organisation category, other and the website, for the customer transfer operation defined as "mainly digital" to Isybank and ii) the claims relating to salary-backed loans.
 During 2023, 67,355 claims were settled, of which 31,081 were accepted including 10,238 which entailed disbursements; of these 5,569 claims referred to the previous activities of Accedo and 2,229 referred to Prestitalia.
-Excluding claims submitted by former Accedo customers and Prestitalia customers who claimed the pro-rata refund of fees and/or charges paid at the time of disbursement, the following are the complaints, reiterations, reports and ADR (Alternative Dispute Resolution) appeals submitted for the various product/service categories, generally showing reductions compared to the previous year:
+Excluding claims submitted by former Accedo customers and Prestitalia customers who claimed the pro-rata refund of fees and/or charges paid at by supervisory authorities in response to customer reports (reports).

-The claims include complaints and their possible reiteration (customer appeals), appeals to out-of-court dispute resolution bodies (ADR appeals) and requests for clarifications made by supervisory authorities in response to customer reports (reports).
-Banks and Companies of the Banca dei Territori Division (Intesa Sanpaolo, Acantus, Isybank).
+(1) The claims include complaints and their possible reiteration (customer appeals), appeals to out-of-court dispute resolution bodies (ADR appeals) and requests for clarifications made by supervisory authorities in response to customer reports (reports).

+(2) Banks and Companies of the Banca dei Territori Division (Intesa Sanpaolo, Acantus, Isybank).